Your Chula Vista ERP can't tell a Tijuana invoice from a San Diego one, and finance reconciles by hand

 Exactly what you get

 You get a single financial system of record where a cross-border order carries its peso sourcing and dollar sale together, the landed cost reflects what CBP actually charged at Otay Mesa, and the close happens once.
 CFDI 4.0 invoices and US sales tax sit in the same ledger.
 Your bilingual team works in one interface.
-Adjacent systems worth scoping alongside this are a custom CRM (Customer Relationship Management) development effort for the bilingual sales pipeline, inventory management software tied to the same landed-cost engine, and business intelligence dashboards reading directly from the ERP.
+Adjacent systems worth scoping alongside this are a custom CRM (Customer Relationship Management) development effort for the bilingual sales pipeline, inventory management software tied to the same landed-cost engine, and business intelligence (BI) dashboards reading directly from the ERP.

 How to choose a developer in Chula Vista